 If you notice a low mood, increased feelings of anxiety, or feel tired, stressed and unmotivated at this time of year, you don’t have to suffer in silence.
 There can be many contributing factors towards the state of your mental health, and it’s always important that you check these out with your GP, but the influence of diet and nutrition is hard to neglect.

 If you think food intolerance is having a negative effect on your mood, YorkTest may be able to help you optimise your diet to help you on the road to improved wellbeing.
-Our friendly advisors are on hand or you could always look at our FirstStep Test to get the process started.

 Choose the test that’s right for you